THE POPE’S INTENTIONS FOR MAY 2022

 Feast of Saint Joseph the Worker / Naomh Iosef, Oibrí

-May is the Feast of St Joseph the Worker, a day on which the Church encourages us to celebrate the value of work, and the dignity and rights of workers.
+Normally the 1st of May is the Feast of St Joseph the Worker, however as it co-incides with the 3rd Sunday of Easter that feast day takes precedence.
+With that in mind it is good to know that normally this feast day is a day on which the Church encourages us to celebrate the value of work, and the dignity and rights of workers.
 “May Day” has long been dedicated to labour and the working man.
 It falls on the first day of the month that is dedicated to the Blessed Virgin Mary.
 Pope Pius XII expressed the hope that this feast would accentuate the dignity of labour and would bring a spiritual dimension to labour unions.
 It is eminently fitting that St. Joseph, a working man who became the foster-father of Christ and patron of the universal Church, should be honoured on this day.